temporalio/documentation/docs/concepts/what-is-a-query.md

   - explanation
 ---

-A Query is a synchronous operation that is used to report the state of a [Workflow Execution](/docs/concepts/what-is-a-workflow-execution).
+A Query is a synchronous operation that is used to get the state of a [Workflow Execution](/docs/concepts/what-is-a-workflow-execution).
+The state of a running Workflow Execution is constantly changing.
+Queries are available to expose the internal Workflow Execution state to the external world.

 - [How to send a Query to a Workflow Execution in Go](/docs/go/how-to-send-a-query-to-a-workflow-execution-in-go)
 - [How to handle a Query in a Workflow in Go](/docs/go/how-to-handle-a-query-in-a-workflow-in-go)